 - Flexible and breathable upper

 - Cushioned heels for effect absorption

 Women’s cross-training regime is a little different, so you’ll probably need to shop around a bit to find the pair that suits you best.
 Here we’ve put together some of the best out there.
 We hope you find your pair among them.

 Metcon 4 XD Cross Training Shoes

-Whether you are hitting burpees harder than a mug or hitting it hard on the air bike, these cross trainers have a sturdy rubber sole and a flexible midsole to support you throughout your various planes of motion.
-They're made with breathable material and have a versatile tongue, providing you flexibility of movement.
+Whether you are hitting burpees harder than a mug or hitting it hard on the air bike, these running shoes have a sturdy rubber sole and a flexible midsole to support you throughout your various planes of motion.
+They’re made with breathable material and have a versatile tongue, providing you flexibility of movement.
 Plus, they have grippy treads under the instep and along the sides for multi-directional traction.
 This pair likewise has detachable cushioned insoles that you can switch out for your own if you require extra assistance.